-Session replays are basically video recordings of user interactions on your site.
+Session recordings (or replays) are basically video recordings of user interactions on your site.
 With them, you can get an insight into user behavior, and by analyzing them you can optimize your conversion rate and focus on user retention.

 In this article, we’ll guide you through everything you need to know from the fundamentals to the advanced applications of session replays.

 What is a session?